 05 of 06

-Garlic bread is the traditional accompaniment to shrimp scampi and is the best vehicle for sopping up the sauce.
+Toasted garlic bread is the traditional accompaniment to shrimp scampi and is the best vehicle for sopping up the sauce.
 This recipe combines butter and olive oil (instead of just butter) for a depth of flavor not found in most garlic breads.
 Choose a hefty Italian bread or French baguette as you need a generous amount of soft crumb to absorb the butter and oil.

 06 of 06

-This wonderful cake is the perfect finishing touch to this celebratory meal.
+This wonderful chocolate macaroon bundt cake is the perfect finishing touch to this celebratory meal.
 It's big and gorgeous and has the most fabulous texture and flavor.
 Out of all of the recipes on this menu, this one will take the most time, but once baked (and tasted!) you will see that the effort is worth it.
 A chocolate sour cream batter is layered with coconut filling to create a bundt cake with a bit of a surprise inside.
 The finishing touch is the chocolate glaze that is spooned over the top.